 What specific protections does classic car insurance provide?

 Classic car insurance includes standard coverages like liability, collision, comprehensive, and uninsured motorist coverage.
-But it usually includes additional policies, like agreed-upon value coverage, spare parts coverage, and specialized coverage for towing or repairs.
+But it usually includes additional endorsements, like agreed-upon value coverage, spare parts coverage, and specialized coverage for towing or repairs.

 - Insurance Information Institute “Insuring your classic car,” Accessed August 25, 2023.